Featured Images & Thumbnails

 Styling Images with Custom CSS

-Here are some pointers if you'd like to customize the styles above, or create your own.
-Customizations are done in DayBack's CSS and if you haven't played with the CSS yet you'll find a nice overview here: Editing DayBack's Appearance.
+If you'd like to customize the default styles for images in DayBack or create your own, follow the guidelines below.
+Customizations are done in DayBack's CSS.
+If you're new to editing the CSS, you can find a useful overview here: Editing DayBack's Appearance.

 .dbk_popover .featured-image.portrait {